Best Personal Finance Tools for Self-Employed Workers 2026

 - Free net worth dashboard with all accounts linked

-- Investment fee analyzer — genuinely useful
+- Investment fee analyzer — actually helpful

 - Retirement planner with Monte Carlo simulations